 General information on ranking

-Name of the ranking Reuters Top 100: The World's Most Innovative Universities (published until 2019)
+Name of the ranking Reuters Top 100: The World's Most Innovative Universities (last edition in 2019)

 Geographical scope Global